Proportional representation: Districting under proportional representation

 All PR systems require multi-member election contests, meaning votes are pooled to elect multiple representatives at once.
 Pooling at the national level may be done in multi-member voting districts (in STV and most list-PR systems) or in single countrywide – a so-called at-large – district (in only a few list-PR systems).
 A country-wide pooling of votes to elect more than a hundred members is used in Angola, for example.

 Where PR is desired at the municipal level, a city-wide at-large districting is sometimes used, to allow as large a district magnitude as possible.
 In other cases, multi-member wards are used.

-For large districts, party-list PR is often used, but even when list PR is used, districts sometimes contain fewer than 20 members.
+For large districts, party-list PR is often used, but even when list PR is used, districts contain on average 14 members.

 STV, a candidate-based PR system, has only rarely been used to elect more than 21 in a single contest.
 (Note: STV was used in 2010 to elect 25 members at large in the 2010 Icelandic Constitutional Assembly election.)

 Some PR systems use party lists and at-large pooling or regional pooling in conjunction with single-member districts (such as New Zealand's MMP and Scotland's additional member system).
 Other PR systems use party lists and at-large pooling in conjunction with multi-member districts (Scandinavian countries).
 In these systems, votes are pooled to allocate leveling seats (top-up) to compensate for the disproportional results produced in single-member districts using FPTP or to increase the fairness already produced in multi-member districts using list PR.
 PR systems that achieve the highest levels of proportionality tend to use as general pooling as possible (typically country-wide) or districts with large numbers of seats (high district magnitude).